Join our email list and

 ARCH CAPE WATERshed project

-Please join uS in permanently protecting Arch Cape’s drinking water from the headwaters to the tap, and sustaining the rich character and beauty of Oregon’s coastal rainforest for generations…
+Thank you for helping uS permanently protect Arch Cape’s drinking water, from the headwaters to the tap, and sustain the rich character and beauty of Oregon’s coastal rainforest for generations to come.

-The Arch Cape community forest concept grew out of the North Coast Land Conservancy’s Rainforest Reserve campaign, which seeks to conserve 3500 acres of timberland owned by Onion Peak Holdings and managed by the forestland investment management company EFM, above Arch Cape and adjacent to Oswald West State Park.
+The Arch Cape Community Forest concept grew out of the North Coast Land Conservancy’s Rainforest Reserve campaign, which is conserving 3,500 acres of timberland owned by Onion Peak Holdings and managed by the forestland investment management company EFM, above Arch Cape and adjacent to Oswald West State Park.

 ARCH CAPE, OR

-The Arch Cape Domestic Water Supply District is currently working to secure an option to purchase additional timber land from EFM for the creation of a community forest and protected watershed.
-Partnering with the North Coast Land Conservancy and Sustainable Northwest, the District is proposing to purchase 1,500 acres outright and protect 600 acres at the headwaters through conservation easements.
+The Arch Cape Domestic Water Supply District purchased additional timber land from EFM for the creation of a community forest and protected watershed.
+Partnering with the North Coast Land Conservancy and Sustainable Northwest, the District purchased 1,500 acres outright and protected 600 acres at the headwaters.

 Adjacent to both Oswald West State Park and Cape Falcon Marine Reserve, the forest also has great cultural and scenic value.
-The appeal of securing local ownership of this unique property is in the future benefits that community forestry can offer; including clean water, stabilized water rates, and conservation and recreation opportunities.
+Securing local ownership of this unique property and establishing a community forest offers numerous benefits, including clean water, stabilized water rates, and conservation and recreation opportunities.
 Please Contact us to learn more about how you can get involved!

 Public access and use of the forest